simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-05-angular-state-management-best-practices.md

 Avoid the value `null` if you can, in some cases you will need it but instantiating an array with `[]` will make your code more robust.
 You will wind up with less **"Cannot read properties of null (reading 'forEach')"** and it makes reasoning about state easier.
 Your typing of your state would also become easier since you wouldn't have to add `<your-type>|null` after every state type.
-This for instance get can quite annoying:
+This for instance get can quite painful:

 ```typescript
 type UserState = {